Surya5599/Shell/README.md

 Class Multiple Commands: This class is called when there is a connector in a string, that means this is a multipleCommand; multiple Command's Parse() function does the same thing for # first then continues on to create objects of singleCommand by parsing each command based on connectors and pushes them into private member variable multCommand which hold reference to the Command the abstract base class.
 This class also has private memeber variable of strings which holds the connectors in the order they are inputted.
 Once the runCommand for this class is called.
 This class runs calls runCommand on every singleCommand object based on the connectors.

+Class Parenthesis Commands: This class creates an object for a parenthesis command which in turn works like multiple command but the parenthesis create a sort of precedence that this class accounts for in order to run the commands.
+It does so but creating objects of single commands and multiple commands in order to run the precedence.

 ## Prototypes/Research
 ```c++